 While opioids are wreaking havoc in this country, they are not the only culprits behind the current drug epidemic.
-An analysis from the JAMA Network of 1 million drug tests shows that from 2013 to 2019, there was a 487 percent increase in the use of methamphetamine, or meth, as it is commonly referred to.
+Studies have shown that in 2020, there were an estimated 1.5 million people in the US who struggled with methamphetamine (commonly referred to as meth) addiction.
 There are three key factors behind the surge in meth use: accessibility, potency, and lack of treatment options.

 Meth is becoming more accessible

 While in the past, meth has been predominantly available in the Midwest and western parts of the US, over the years, meth production has shifted from small local operations in clandestine labs to “super labs” run by Mexican cartels.
 With more extensive trafficking channels, cartels have introduced meth to areas previously unfamiliar with the drug, such as the Northeast.
-What was once a problem that plagued rural communities is now seeing an upsurge in large cities like Philadelphia, Chicago, and New York City – and crossing racial and socioeconomic lines in the process.
+Historically, meth use was a problem that plagued rural communities but now the country is seeing an upsurge in large cities like Philadelphia, Chicago, and New York City – and crossing racial and socioeconomic lines in the process.

 Meth’s low cost is in part due to it being a chemical-based product that can be manufactured anywhere and from relatively easy-to-find ingredients.
 Production of cocaine, on the other hand, has limitations and is a labor-intensive process.
 Cocaine is derived from the coca plant, which requires a warm climate, abundant space, and adequate time to grow.

 Today’s meth produces a better high